Wildlander-mod/Support/MissiveExpansion.md

 ## Good guy missives

-* Temper a weapon/armor for a NPC. (collect it - temper it and return it)
+* Temper a weapon/armor for a NPC. (collect it - temper it and return it)  WIP
-* Enchant a weapon/armor for a NPC. (collect it - temper it and return it)
+* Enchant a weapon/armor for a NPC. (collect it - temper it and return it) WIP
 * Newspaper delivery a la black horse courier (there's a black horse courier mod out there too)